 Normally your immune system targets and protects you against threats like viruses and bacteria.
 Here you can see some bacteria (pink) being surrounded.
-But if you're allergic to pollen, for example, your immune system sees pollen as a threat.
-So when you're exposed to pollen, your immune system is ready to fight.
+But if you're allergic to pollen, for example, your body sees it as a threat.
+So any time you're exposed to pollen (or another trigger), your immune system gets ready for a fight.

-Once an allergen, such as pollen, enters your body, your immune system reacts and starts making antibodies.
-The antibodies help look for and then get rid of the pollen.
+Once an allergen enters your body, your immune system makes proteins called antibodies.
+They help look for and then get rid of the allergen.

-When antibodies find an allergen, they alert mast cells.
-These blood cells release chemicals such as histamine.
-These chemicals cause inflammation.
+When antibodies find an allergen, they alert blood cells called mast cells.
+They, in turn, release chemicals like histamine.
+That’s what causes inflammation.
 Tissue around small blood vessels tightens.
 Fluid escapes.
-That's how you end up with a runny nose, swelling in your nasal passages, and congestion.
+That's how you end up with a runny nose, swollen nasal passages, and congestion.

 Allergies are another thing you can thank Mom and Dad for.
 They usually run in families.
 When both parents have allergies, their child’s chance is about 60 to 70%.
-What you are allergic to also depends on your exposure to triggers.
+What you're allergic to also depends when and how much you're exposed to triggers.
 Some allergies can take years to develop.

 It's easier said than done sometimes.
 The main method it to avoid triggers when you can.
-Check pollen or mold reports before going outside.
+Check pollen or mold reports before you go outside.
 If levels are high, think about wearing a mask.
-During allergy season, shower before going to bed so you don't sleep with pollen in your hair.
-Keep windows closed and run the air conditioner.
-Vacuuming twice a week can help cut down on allergens.
+During allergy season, shower before you go to bed so you don't sleep with pollen in your hair.
+Keep your windows closed and run the air conditioner.
+Also, vacuum twice a week to cut down on allergens.

-Over-the-counter medications such as antihistamines, decongestants, eye drops, and nasal sprays also may help control symptoms and give you allergy relief.
-Talk with your pharmacist or doctor about which might help you.
+Over-the-counter medications like antihistamines, decongestants, eye drops, and nasal sprays can help control your symptoms and provide some relief.
+Ask your doctor or pharmacist which one might be best for you.